SteveNoyes/personal-kanban-board/README.md

-# Personal Kanban Board with Pomodoro Timer
+# Personal Kanban Board with Pomodoro Timer and Notepad

 ## Table of contents